This is the multi-page printable view of this section. Click here to print.

 • Question: What information about the running program is contained in the call stack?

-2 - The Visual Studio Code debugger
+2 - The PyCharm debugger

 Use the power of the IDE to understand your code.